LAB Grown Diamonds FAQ

 How Are Lab-Grown Diamonds Certified And Graded?

-As with natural diamonds, diamonds made in a lab have the option to receive grading.
-After being sent to a gem institute that specializes in grading diamonds, lab-grown diamonds are graded independently by several of the lab's gemologists.
-Afterward, the individual grades are compiled and compared to give the lab-grown diamond its final grade.
+Like natural diamonds, lab-grown diamonds can receive grading.
+After being sent to a gem institute specializing in diamond grading, they are evaluated by several gemologists.
+Their individual grades are compiled to provide a final grade for the lab-grown diamond.

-Not all lab-grown diamonds are graded.
-Typically, smaller gems do not get grading, and not all jewelers choose to grade their lab-grown diamonds.
-At Blue Nile, we offer grading for many of our lab-created diamonds to bring transparency to the lab grown purchasing process.
+Not all lab-grown diamonds undergo grading.
+Typically, smaller gems may not be graded, and not all jewelers choose to grade their lab-grown diamonds.
+At Diamond Sensations, we offer grading for many of our lab-created diamonds to ensure transparency in the purchasing process.

 Can You Tell The Difference Between Lab-Grown Diamonds And Natural Diamonds?